 Adds an Optional Deployment Wizard – You can prompt the user for information during deployment such as the computer name, the organizational unit (OU) for the computer, or which applications should be installed by the task sequence.

 Configure MDT Integration into SCCM

-To Integrate MDT with SCCM, You need to use the program called “Configure ConfigMgr Integration” which is available within Microsoft Deployment Toolkit group.
-Check Integrated MDT with ConfigMgr By Anoop C Nair for more detailed process.
+To Integrate MDT with SCCM, You need to use the program called “Configure ConfigMgr Integration” which is available within the Microsoft Deployment Toolkit group.
+Check Integrated MDT with ConfigMgr By Anoop C Nair for a more detailed process.

-Creation UDI Task Sequence in SCCM
+Creation of UDI Task Sequence in SCCM

 This section will walk you through the process of creating a Configuration Manager task sequence using MDT Integration Wizard.

-In the Configuration Manager console, Go to the Software Library workspace, expand Operating Systems, right click Task Sequences and select Create MDT Task Sequence .
+In the Configuration Manager console, Go to the Software Library workspace, expand Operating Systems, right-click Task Sequences, and select Create MDT Task Sequence.

 On the Choose Template page, select the Client Task Sequence and click Next.

 Client Task Sequence – This task sequence template is used for the MDT New Computer, Refresh Computer, and Replace Computer deployment scenarios and also used to build and capture images of the reference computers.